Data-Space-Core/Provide-User-Interface-Deployment/README.md

-# Provide User Interface Deployment
+# Provide User Interface Deployment Using Docker

 This documentation provides instructions on setting up and running the user interface for Data Provision in DSIL (Data Space Innovation Lab).